KochEmre/admin-dashboard-2/README.md

 This is my second admin dashboard application.
-This is not responsive design yet.
+It doesn't have a responsive design yet.

 https://kochemre.github.io/admin-dashboard-2/